leyhline/mecab-web-worker/README.md

 }
 ```

 MeCab was compiled to WASM and runs in a background thread via the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-It's necessary to provide a dictionary.
-I did supply some helper variables `UNIDIC2`, `UNIDIC3`, `IPADIC`, `JUMANDIC`.
-The corresponding files are available here: <https://github.com/leyhline/mecab-web-worker/releases/tag/v0.2.2> By default, `MecabWorker` expects the zip files at the page's root but it's possible to change this.
-After the first download the extracted files are persisted in the browser cache (using [CacheStorage](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage)) to avoid repeated downloads.
+It's necessary to provide a dictionary (an url to a zip file).
+The corresponding files are available here: <https://github.com/leyhline/mecab-web-worker/releases/tag/v0.3.0> After the first download the zip file is persisted in the browser cache (using [CacheStorage](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage)) to avoid repeated downloads.

 ## Motivation